-The analysis of electricity markets under transmission constraints is notoriously difficult, especially under the assumption of strategic interaction among players.
-One reason is that optimal behavior is discontinuous at trading volumes around which the constraint is just binding; see Holmberg and Philpott (2012) and references therein.
-To maintain tractability of the model while still capturing the flavour of network constraints, I assume that the transmission network has enough installed capacity to handle all trade flows, but the network breaks down with probability $1-\sigma \in [0,1]$.
-If this happens, markets are completely separated and thus become entirely national.
+The analysis of electricity markets under transmission constraints is notoriously difficult when there is strategic interaction among players (policy makers in the present context).
+In particular, optimal behavior is discontinuous at trading volumes around which the constraint is just binding; see Holmberg and Philpott (2012) and references therein.
+To maintain tractability of the model while still capturing the flavor of network constraints, I assume that the transmission network has enough installed capacity to handle all trade flows, but the network breaks down with probability $1 - \sigma \in (0, 1)$ .
+If this happens, then markets become completely separated and thus purely national.
 Instead, the market is fully integrated if the transmission network operates at full capacity.
-Under this simplified structure, σ is a measure of market integration.
-While obviously a technical simplification, there is a grain of truth to this way of modeling networks because transmission capacity sometimes is reduced for scheduled or unscheduled maintenance reasons.
+The parameter $\sigma$ is a measure of market integration under this simplified structure.
+While a gross simplification, there is a grain of truth to this way of modeling networks because transmission capacity sometimes is reduced for scheduled or unscheduled maintenance reasons.

 I also make a small reinterpretation of the time frame of the model.
 The analysis in Section 2 was cast in terms of the long-term problem of ensuring enough thermal investment to cover demand while simultaneously avoiding price spikes.
 Many countries in the EU actually are in a situation of overcapacity (European Commission, 2016).
-Instead, renewable production has driven down prices so far that the expected market revenue is insufficient to cover the fixed costs of keeping thermal capacity available for the spot market.
-Assume now that δ is the fixed cost of keeping a unit of thermal capacity available and $c(\cdot)$ its variable production cost.
-Consider the intermediary problem of keeping enough thermal capacity online to ensure supply security.
+Instead, renewable production has driven prices down so far that the expected market revenue is insufficient to cover the fixed costs of keeping thermal capacity available for the spot market.
+Assume now that $\delta$ is the fixed cost of maintaining a unit of thermal capacity in operation mode and $c(\cdot)$ its variable production cost.
+Consider the problem of keeping enough thermal capacity online to ensure supply security.